14-month-old boy dies due to coronavirus in Jamnagar

 He was in a critical condition ever since he was admitted to the hospital, it said.
 The boy, who tested positive for coronavirus two days ago, was as on ventilator support and eventually died due to multiple organ failure, said the release.

-He becomes the youngest patient to succumed to COVID- 19 in Gujarat, where the death toll has now gone up to 16.
-PTI COR PJT PD RSY RSY
+He becomes the youngest patient to succumb to COVID-19 in Gujarat, where the death toll has now gone up to 16.
+The baby was the first and the only case of coronavirus infection so far in entire Jamnagar district and the youngest to be diagnosed with the disease in Gujarat.

+Ever since he tested coronavirus positive, the authorities had been tracing the source of his infection.
+His parents are from Uttar Pradesh and work as casual labourers in factories in the port city.

+His parents, who have no travel history in the recent past, are asymptomatic (not showing symptoms) and kept under quarantine, officials said.
+The locality where the couple resides in Dared village near Jamnagar city has been put under complete lockdown to check the spread of the virus, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)